bars breakfast Featured gluten-free vegan

 How to Make Banana Quinoa Breakfast Bars

-STEP 1: In a large bowl, combine rolled oats, quinoa, baking powder, cinnamon and salt.
+In a large bowl, combine rolled oats, quinoa, baking powder, cinnamon and salt.
 Add in the mashed bananas, flaxseed, peanut butter, coconut oil and maple syrup.
 Stir until well combined.
-Stir in any optional add-ins and let the batter sit for 10 minutes so the flaxseed can absorb some liquid.
+Stir in any optional add-ins and let the mixture sit for 10 minutes so the flaxseed can absorb some liquid.

-STEP 2: Spray or grease a 9 x 9 inch baking dish with coconut oil and spread the batter evenly in the pan.
+Spray or grease a 9 x 9 inch baking dish with coconut oil and pour the batter evenly into the prepared baking pan.
 Bake at 350ºF for 25 minutes or until the edges are crisp and the center is cooked through.

-These bars store really well!
-After allowing the bars to cool completely, store in an airtight container in the refrigerator for up to 3 days or freeze for up to 1 month.
+Fridge: These bars store really well!
+After allowing the bars to cool completely, store in an airtight container in the refrigerator for up to 3 days.

 Print